-I'm Cyn Liu, a Ph.D. candidate in Human-Computer Interaction (HCI) at the Indiana University Luddy School of Informatics, Computing, and Engineering (SICE).
-I'm a member of the Cultural Research in Technology (CRIT) group co-advised by Jeffrey Bardzell and Shaowen Bardzell.
-My research focuses on sustainable HCI and human-nature interaction to address challenges associated with climate change.
-Specifically, I investigate collaborative making, experimental farming, and environmental sensing— all standing in the intersection of human activity, computing, and the biosphere.
+I'm Cyn Liu, a Ph.D. candidate in Human-Computer Interaction (HCI) at the Indiana University Luddy School of Informatics, Computing, and Engineering with a background in Product Design.
+Currently, I'm a member of the Cultural Research in Technology (CRIT) group co-advised by Jeffrey Bardzell and Shaowen Bardzell.
+My work engages with the political, cultural, and environmental dimensions of design and technology.
+My primary research focuses include sustainable interaction design, research through design (RtD), and urban informatics.

-I hold a M.S. in Informatics from Indiana University and a M.Des./B.Des. in Product Design from Taiwan Tech.
-My previous industry research experiences include Snap Research, Microsoft Research and Asus Design Center.
-I have published my research in top HCI conferences such as CHI, CSCW, DIS, TEI, and LIMITS.
-My designs have received international design awards such as Good Design and iF Concept Award.
-As a seasoned design researcher and an award-winning product designer, I translate ambiguous research questions to actionable design strategies.
+I hold a M.S. in HCI (Informatics) and a M.Des./B.Des. in Product Design.
+My previous industry research experiences include Snap Research, Microsoft Research, and Asus Design Center.
+I have published my research work in top HCI venues such as CHI, CSCW, DIS, TEI, and LIMITS; my designs have received international design awards such as Good Design and iF Concept Award.